mentalsmash/uno/README.md

    ```

 3. Deploy agents using the generated image.
 The containers must be
-   created with "privileged" credentials in order to be able to manipulate
+   created with root credentials in order to be able to manipulate
    the host's network stack.
-You will also need to pass a valid
-   RTI Connext DDS license file.
+The agent directory will be mounted
+   as a volume, and it must have been initialized using
+   `uvn cell bootstrap`.

    Example invocation: